 My permission slip is going to allow me to not be perfect.
 As a perfectionist by nature, this is going to be hard to do.
 Christmas requires a lot of planning.
 And my perfectionist nature means that I often hyperfocus on the details of that planning.

-But this Christmas, I’m going to slow down intentionally.
-I’m going to savor the small moments that matter.
-And, I’m going to give myself permission to be less than perfect.
+But this Christmas, I’m going to intentionally slow down and savor those precious, fleeting moments.
+And, most importantly, I’m going to give myself permission to be less than perfect.

 Will you join me in giving yourself a permission slip this holiday season?
 Take out a piece of paper and write: “I don’t have to be perfect this holiday season.”